-International Students.
-Augsburg enjoys the academic and cultural participation of its students from countries outside the U.S. The Office of the International Student Adviser helps to orient and advise any student on a student visa, exchange program, or permanent resident status.
-The adviser handles information on immigration, work permits, and temporary status and arranges an American host for international students.
-See Augsburg Gulde for information about the Cross-Cultural Club.
+International Students - Augsburg enjoys the academic and cultural participation of international students.
+The Coordinator of International Programs helps to orient and advise on visa, exchange program and permanent resident status issues.
+The Coordinator handles information on immigration, work permits and temporary status.
+Arrangements for American hosts of international students are made.